dontcopymyusernamepls/dontcopymyusernamepls/README.md

 - 👋 Hi, I’m @dontcopymyusernamepls
 - 👀 I’m interested in eating and sleeping.
-- 🌱 I’m currently learning programming...
+- 🌱 I’m currently learning how to 收购 haidilao.
 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me.
 Don't reach me!